United Church of Christ: Criticism over same-sex marriage

-Following the decision of General Synod 25 in 2005 to endorse same-sex marriage, the UCC's Puerto Rico Conference left the church, citing differences over "the membership and ministry of gay, lesbian, bisexual, and transgender Christians".
-A number of conservative congregations also ended their affiliation with the denomination after the decision in favor of same-sex marriage.
+Following the decision of General Synod 25 in 2005 to endorse same-sex marriage, the UCC's Puerto Rico Conference left the church, citing differences over "the membership and ministry of gay, lesbian, bisexual, and transgender Christians" as did a number of conservative congregations.

 Barack Obama and the UCC

-A controversy arose over former U.S. president Barack Obama speaking at UCC gatherings, but the IRS found that the UCC had adhered to the prohibition against churches campaigning for political candidates.
+In 2007, a controversy arose over then U.S. presidential candidate Barack Obama speaking at UCC gatherings, but the Internal Revenue Service (IRS) found that the UCC had adhered to the prohibition against churches campaigning for political candidates.

 In 2007, longtime UCC member Barack Obama (then a Democratic presidential candidate) spoke at the UCC's Iowa Conference meeting and at the General Synod 26.
-A complaint filed with the Internal Revenue Service alleged that the UCC promoted Obama's candidacy by having him speak at those meetings.
+A complaint filed with the IRS alleged that the UCC promoted Obama's candidacy by having him speak at those meetings.

-Barry Lynn, an ordained UCC minister and the executive director of Americans United for Separation of Church and State, stated that although he personally would not have invited a Presidential candidate to speak at the meetings, he believed "the Internal Revenue Service permits this to happen."
+Barry Lynn, an ordained UCC minister and the executive director of Americans United for Separation of Church and State, stated that although he personally would not have invited a presidential candidate to speak at the meetings, he believed "the Internal Revenue Service permits this to happen."
 The church had consulted lawyers prior to the event to make sure they were following the law and had instructed those in attendance that no Obama campaign material would be allowed in the meeting.
 Nevertheless, in February 2008, the IRS sent a letter to the church stating that it was launching an inquiry into the matter.

 On February 27, 2008, in an open letter to UCC members, Rev. John H. Thomas announced the creation of The UCC Legal Fund, to aid in the denomination's defense against the IRS.
 While the denomination expected legal expenses to surpass six figures, it halted donations after raising $59,564 in less than a week.

 In May 2008, the IRS issued a letter that stated that the UCC had taken appropriate steps and that the denomination's tax status was not in jeopardy.